sananth12/ImageScraper/README.md

 ```
 ####**Dependencies**
 Note that ``ImageScraper`` depends on ``lxml``, ``requests``, ``setproctitle``, and ``future``.
-It also depends on `pyThreadpool` which can be downloaded and installed from [here](http://github.com/srirams6/py-Threadpool) temporarily.
 If you run into problems in the compilation of ``lxml`` through ``pip``, install the ``libxml2-dev`` and ``libxslt-dev`` packages on your system.

 Usage